whaynes/STCW23/jekyll/assessments/Engine/OICEW-1-1E.md

 ### Condition

-{{ "In a workshop/ laboratory or other safe working environment, given 3/8 inch copper tube of at least 10 inches long, proper tools, and lighting." | markdownify }}
+In a workshop/ laboratory or other safe working environment, given 3/8 inch copper tube of at least 10 inches long, proper tools, and lighting.

 ### Performance requirement